The Challenge

 The AAM Claim

 AAM rejects photons entirely.
-Light is continuous wave motion through aether.
-The discrete energy absorption arises from:
+Light is continuous longitudinal pressure/density wave motion through \(SL_{-2}\) aether (Axiom 7, Axiom 10).
+The discrete detection events arise from:

-• Resonance between continuous wave frequencies and discrete atomic orbital frequencies
+• Resonance between continuous wave frequencies and discrete planetron orbital frequencies

 • Discrete atomic structure (planetrons with specific orbital periods)